We Were on a Break!

 For employees who were on a straightforward employment contract that began the day they started and has continued unaltered for several years, this is rarely a problem.
 However, we find when working with redundancies (as often as we do!), that there is at least one person whose employment record has not been that neat and tidy, and continuous service issues need to be unravelled and agreed before the severance payment can be properly calculated.

-Common situations that cause confusion include where a fixed term, temporary, casual or training contract has in the past transitioned into something permanent.
+Common situations that cause confusion include where employment started on a fixed term, temporary, casual or training basis before transitioning into a permanent contract .
 At this stage, only the permanent contract start date might be recorded and the earlier period of service can be lost, or the employer believes mistakenly that there was a genuine break in service.
 Alternatively, the employee may have had a short break in contract for some reason and this has been recorded incorrectly as a termination and restart of employment.
 It is rare that we find that statutory leave such as sickness, maternity or adoption leave has constituted an apparent break in continuous service, but this would clearly be very questionable!

 External contractors that have later been offered permanent roles may also cause confusion by claiming that their contracted period of service was the beginning of continuous employment service.